Fun places for kids in North Central Ohio

-Located near downtown, this park is known for it’s lake.
+Located near downtown, North Lake Park is known for its lake.
 However, it is home to a new “Ninja Warrior” type playground.
 This playground is best suited to older children, as many of the obstacles are hard to reach and a long way for little ones to fall.
 Kids 10+ will find it to be a blast!

 Visitors may want to visit during the daytime and bring a friend.

 North Lake Park is located at: 268 Rae Ave, Mansfield, OH 44903